bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+### Peyton's Answer

+The relationship is many-to-many.
+There may be multiple employees to a territory, and employees may have multiple territories.
+This relationship is handled by having a linking table that has a foreign key associated with the primary keys of both employee and territory.

+---

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+### Peyton's Answer

+Recent reading suggests that there are very few situations where MongoDB is especially apropriate.
+If you have absolutely no schema in mind, will never need to structure  data, and will be recieving massive amounts of unstructured data, then MongoDB may be appropriate.
+Even that is under question given the alternative solutions.
+There are databases that are technicaly NoSQL, like columnar databases, that provide benefits for analytical applications.
+These are appropriate when there are large amounts data, you will only be using a limited number of columns, and you need to maintain scalability.

+---

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?
+### Peyton's Answer

+NewSQL is a way of approaching relational databases so that they are better able to scale.
+It maintains the ability to perform SQL queries, provides a great level of structure, and theoretically is ACID while still allowing for horizontal scaling.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`buddymove_holidayiq.py`, `northwind.py`), as well